galacean/engine/README.md

 # Oasis

 Oasis is a web-first and mobile-first high-performance real-time development platform.
-Using component system design, pursuit of ease of use and lightweight.
-This repository is the engine library of Oasis and is called Ant graphics engine.
+Using component system design, and pursues ease of use and lightweight.
+This repository is the engine core library of Oasis and is called Ant graphics engine.
 Developers can independently use and write Typescript scripts to develop projects using pure code.

 ##Features